 - Answer questions.

-The admissions officer reviews all the information and, if Riggs seems potentially appropriate, makes an appointment for a consultation with possible admission.
+The director of admissions reviews all the information and, if Riggs seems potentially appropriate, makes an appointment for a consultation with possible admission.
 The final important step in this process is the admissions consultation.
-Eighty-five percent of those seen in admissions consultations are admitted.
+Approximately 90% of those seen in admissions consultations are offered admission.

 The Admissions Process